By the Vitamins Product Company

 Dr. Royal Lee, Milwaukee “health food” manufacturer, has won his case against the OPA.
-The United States emergency court of appeals has held that the specially ground whole wheat flour that Dr. Lee manufactures and sells is not ordinary whole wheat flour, and that he had a legal right to charge more than ordinary whole wheat flour ceiling prices.
+The United States Emergency Court of Appeals has held that the specially ground whole wheat flour that Dr. Lee manufactures and sells is not ordinary whole wheat flour and that he had a legal right to charge more than ordinary whole wheat flour ceiling prices.
 Price control over this flour expired two months ago.

-The Vitamin Products Co., 2023 W. Wisconsin Ave., operated by Dr. Lee, sells about 4,500 pounds a month of a whole wheat flour ground only from wheat grown in Deaf Smith county, Texas.
+The Vitamin Products Co., 2023 W. Wisconsin Ave., operated by Dr. Lee, sells about 4,500 pounds a month of a whole wheat flour ground only from wheat grown in Deaf Smith County, Texas.
 Because of a peculiarity of the soil there, this wheat contains far more than the normal amount of phosphorus and calcium, it is claimed.
 This wheat is stone ground.

 Denied Higher Ceiling

 The OPA refused to grant higher ceiling prices for this finely ground whole wheat flour, and Federal Judge F. Ryan Duffy found the company guilty of violating ceiling prices and assessed $1,695 damages.
-The emergency court of appeals, in a decision handed down last week, criticized the OPA for its attitude and declared that portion of the price control act to be invalid.
+The Emergency Court of Appeals, in a decision handed down last week, criticized the OPA for its attitude and declared that portion of the price control act to be invalid.

-The court of appeals held that Dr. Lee’s flour contains “approximately 95 percent of the essential oils, minerals and vitamins of the original wheat berry.”
+The court of appeals held that Dr. Lee’s flour contains “approximately 95 percent of the essential oils, minerals, and vitamins of the original wheat berry.”

 Court Rebukes OPA

-Pointing out that this flour is prescribed by many physicians for use in the daily diet of sufferers from malnutrition, and that its production cost is considerably higher than that of ordinary flour, the court said of the OPA administrator:
+Pointing out that this flour is prescribed by many physicians for use in the daily diet of sufferers from malnutrition and that its production cost is considerably higher than that of ordinary flour, the court said of the OPA administrator:

-“Instead of recognizing that a portion of the community believes this to be so and has historically been willing to back up that belief with its money by paying the higher prices which the greater cost of stone grinding makes necessary, he (the administrator) argues that these specially milled whole wheat flours do not in fact have the advantages claimed for them.
+“Instead of recognizing that a portion of the community believes this to be so and has historically been willing to back up that belief with its money by paying the higher prices that the greater cost of stone grinding makes necessary, he (the administrator) argues that these specially milled whole wheat flours do not in fact have the advantages claimed for them.

 [Notice from the Vitamin Products Company:]